Air Koryo: Tupolev Tu-204

 The first Tupolev Tu-204-300 for Air Koryo was officially handed over to the carrier on 27 December 2007, and was ferried from Ulyanovsk to Pyongyang.
 It has been fitted out with 16 business class seats and the remaining 150 seats are economy.
 The Tu-204 aircraft are currently scheduled on all international flights out of Pyongyang.
 With the arrival of the new aircraft, a new seasonal route to Singapore was introduced and the Pyongyang-Bangkok route was resumed in 2008.
 Its first revenue-earning flight was made on 8 May 2008.
-Air Koryo operates another version of the Tu-204 jet, a Tu-204-100B, which they took delivery of on 4 March 2010.
+Air Koryo operates another version of the Tu-204 jet, a Tu-204-100B, which they took delivery of in March 2010.
 The Tu-204-300 is a shortened version of the Tu-204-100B.
 It started operating scheduled services on 5 March 2010.
-On 30 March 2010, the two Tupolev Tu-204 have been given the rights to operate into the European Union.
-The two Tu-204 remain the only planes the airline is allowed to operate on services to the EU.
+The two Tupolev Tu-204 were given the rights to operate into the European Union in March 2010, and remain the only planes the airline is allowed to operate to the EU.